TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/usb/usb_dfu_example.md

 # Introduction

-- This examples demonstrates the use of **TinyUSB** **DFU DEV Class driver**.
-Its implements all the necessary callbacks that are required by TinyUSB DFU DEV class driver.
+- This example demonstrates the use of **TinyUSB** **DFU DEV Class driver**.
+Its implements all the necessary callbacks that are required by TinyUSB DFU (Device Firmware Upgrade) DEV class driver.

 - When user issues DFU download command then the application receives the data in a static buffer via USB DFU.
 Once the manifest state is completed the application sends the received data back to UART0.

+\cond SOC_AM64X || SOC_AM243X
-- When user issues DFU Upload command it sends the **"Hello world from AM64x-AM243x DFU! - Partition 0"** string back to the HOST PC.
+- When user issues DFU Upload command it sends the **Hello world from AM64x-AM243x DFU! - Partition 0** string back to the HOST PC.
+\endcond

+\cond SOC_AM261X
+- When user issues DFU Upload command it sends the **Hello world from AM261x DFU! - Partition 0** string back to the HOST PC.
+\endcond

-- refer [USB2.0 DFU specs](https://www.usb.org/sites/default/files/DFU_1.1.pdf) to konw more about USB 2.0 DFU class.
+- refer [USB2.0 DFU specs](https://www.usb.org/sites/default/files/DFU_1.1.pdf) to know more about USB 2.0 DFU class.

-\note The max buffer size is 4KB thus, as far as this example is concerned user can send at max 4KB of data.
+\note The max buffer size is 4 KB thus, as far as this example is concerned user can send at max 4 KB of data.

 - To enable USB Logging for this example refer \ref EXAMPLES_USB_CDC_ECHO